Fellowships for Woods Hole Marine Biological Laboratory and Cold Spring Harbor Laboratory Summer Courses

 Overview | Web Lectures | Fellowships | Activities | Home

-The IBRO Board of Schools and the IAC-USNC/IBRO seek to encourage highly qualified and motivated research trainees from resource-limited countries to apply for admission to summer neuroscience courses at the MBL in Woods Hole, Massachusetts and CSHL in Cold Spring Harbor, New York.
-Substantial (usually complete) financial support is available to enable the participation of students from resource-restricted countries in these programs.
-This is an effort to enable the most meritorious alumni of IBRO Neuroscience Schools and other outstanding young scientists to gain “capstone” experiences in leading training programs.
+The IBRO Board of Schools and the IAC-USNC (the US/Canada Regional Committee of IBRO, a joint effort of the Society for Neuroscience and the U.S. National Academies) seek to encourage highly qualified and motivated research trainees from resource-restricted countries to apply for admission to summer neuroscience courses at the Marine Biological Laboratory in Woods Hole, Massachusetts and the Cold Spring Harbor Laboratory in Cold Spring Harbor, New York.
+The IAC-USNC, in collaboration with IBRO, has provided substantial financial support to the MBL and the CSHL to support the participation of students from resource-restricted countries in their programs, but a concerted effort at identifying potentially successful applicants is needed for this partnership to succeed.
+This is an effort to help the most meritorious alumni of IBRO Neuroscience Schools and other outstanding young scientists gain “capstone” experiences in leading training programs.
 These experiences are intended to benefit scientists who will continue to study and work in less financially advantaged regions such as those in Latin America, Africa, Central and Eastern Europe, and Asia/Pacific.

-Please do not hesitate to consider this opportunity, as the application deadline for some courses is February 1, 2009.
+Please do not hesitate to consider this opportunity, as the application deadline for some courses is approaching quickly (February 1, 2005).
+Click HERE to download a copy of the flyer.

 1. brief summary of scientific education and experience of the candidate (interviewee)